El Gordo (galaxy cluster)

-This interacting cluster presents problems for the conventional Lambda-CDM model of cosmology because it is hard to reconcile ΛCDM's model of galaxy formation with the combination of how early El Gordo is observed in cosmic history, its large mass, and its high collision velocity.

 Observations

 Findings from the European Southern Observatory's Very Large Telescope and the Chandra X-ray Observatory show that El Gordo is composed of two separate galaxy subclusters, colliding at several million kilometers per hour.
 These observations (using X-ray data and other characteristics) suggest that El Gordo most probably formed in the same manner as the Bullet Cluster (which is located 4 billion light-years from Earth).

+Recent radio observations using the uGMRT at frequencies between 300–1450 MHz have provided further insights into El Gordo's complex structure and dynamics.
+The study revealed a large radio halo extending across the cluster, with spectral characteristics consistent with other high-redshift galaxy clusters.
+The halo's emission was found to follow a power law between 300–1274 MHz, with steeper spectra observed at higher frequencies.
+Notably, the radio emission showed spatial variations, with flatter spectral indices in the southern region and steeper values in the north.
+These findings, combined with X-ray data from Chandra, suggest that the cluster’s radio emissions are intricately linked to its dynamic state, further enhancing our understanding of the interactions between the hot gas and non-thermal components in the cluster's intra-cluster medium.